-To help navigate parents and young people through the new process we are able and well positioned to provide SEN Advice.
-We can also support those who are looking to challenge the educational provisions that have been selected for their children across the following disciplines:
+To help navigate parents and young people through the process we are able and well positioned to provide SEN Advice and provide a range of different services: